Section 6-17 Amendments.

 contemporaneous to the term of the regular commissioner of equal qualifications.

-112.1.4 Commission chair: The board shall select one of its members to serve as
+Commission chair: The board shall select one of its members to serve as chair and the

 code official shall designate a clerk from the department to serve as secretary to the board, who

-shall keep a detailed record of all proceedings on file in the protective inspection division.
+shall keep a detailed record of all proceedings on file in the Division of Building and Site

 transact before the commission, the commission shall meet once each month.